isabella232/website-27/docs/bebop/source/includes/_use_samples.md

 `./build.sh -p arsdk-ios_sim -t build-sample -j` for iOS simulator

 If you prefer to build directly from XCode, use the buildWithLocalSDK configuration to use your localy compiled libraries (see [go deeper](#go-deeper) to first compile your own SDK).

+Then, in XCode, use the buildWithLocalSDK configuration to use your freshly compiled sdk  libraries.
+(Product->Scheme->Edit Scheme).

 **Please note that there are two targets in the iOS sample: SDKSample and SDKSampleForSkyController2.
 The first one is using *-lardiscoverywithouteacc* in its Other Linker Flags list and does not include the ExternalAccessory framework.
 However SDKSampleForSkyController2 uses *-lardiscovery* and includes ExternalAccessory framework.**